TomasHubelbauer/cra-sourcemap/README.md

 case it is preceeded by a JSX element, the code location resolves to its tag name.

+I've also tried to see how replacing `pos` with `end` in the script will behave.
+Taking `end` and mapping it back to the original source location should return a location which is at the end of the string literal, but it turns out, it will always map at the start of the string literal in the case where `pos` worked as expected and will map incorrectly to the exact same positions as `pos` did for the cases which weren't working correctly even with `post`.

+This leads me to believe the source map might not have enough information in it to be able to correctly place every location and the best we can get is the start of the symbol when querying any location within the symbol in the output, but this would not be a problem as we can derive the source end locations easily just by using the start location and the string literal symbol text length.
+However, with this bug, this approach won't work as we're not even getting the correct start locations.

+The result of the script when ran with `end` instead of `pos` is in `output-end.log`.

 ## JavaScript CRA

 To distinguish whether this is a problem with TypeScript source map generator or